matklima/pubsub/README.md

 after running client.py you will get prompt to input next action.
 Possible actions are: connect, subscribe, publish, disconnect, unsubscribe

-after inpuntting `connect` you will automatically be connected to server on port 5050 (this can be improved to use other server/port)
+after inputting `connect` you will automatically be connected to server on port 5050 (this can be improved to use other server/port)

 option `publish` will ask you to input topic name to publish to and after that message you want to publish.